marceldbo/VINDRIKTNING-esp8266-MQTT-Domoticz/README.md

 Since the IKEA Vindriktning dust sensor is supported in "Collection E" of the ESPEasy project for a while now, there is no real need for the original project as described below.
 Please refer to the ESPEasy website https://espeasy.readthedocs.io/en/latest/Plugin/P144.html for more details.

-There is a small difference in the wiring of the REST pin: instead of wiring the REST pin to D2 of the Wemos D1 mini pro, we now wire the REST pin to D9 (GPIO3 - RX).
+There is a small difference in the wiring of the REST pin: instead of wiring the REST pin to D2 of the Wemos D1 mini pro, we now wire the REST pin to RX (GPIO3 - D9).
 In the ESPEasy configuration, we need to define the controller e.g. Domoticz MQTT, and add the device using serial port: HW Serial0.
 It is also advisable to disable or change the Serial Port Console Port in the "Advanced" settings of ESPEasy.

 Since the unit was open anyway, I also added a BME/BMP280 and connected SDA to D2 (GPIO4 - SDA), SCL to D1 (GPIO5 - SCL), VIN to 3.3V and GND to Ground.
 Adding the sensor in ESPEasy and creating a Temp + Humidity + Baro sensor in Domoticz is pretty straight forward.